jordanbigdata/portfolio/README.md

 https://github.com/jordancheah/Apache-Web-Log-Analysis-Spark

-### Data Pipeline from Yahoo-Finance to Python to MySQL
+### Data Pipeline from Yahoo-Finance to MySQL in Python
 This program illustrates how to obtain large volume of historical data from public sources (more than 30 years of financial data) and update a database e.g. MySQL.
 Similar technique can be used to update other databases e.g. by using Python Driver for Apache Cassandra.

 https://github.com/jordancheah/Python-SQL-Yahoo-Finance/blob/master/02-getprice.py